ChrisPortman/logchunk/README.md

 ## Output

 At this stage the output is paths are not implemented.
-Im actually thinking of just having it put the results back onto a different beanstalk queue to be picked up by another process to do something with such as a process who's sole function is to read JSON off beanstalk and push it to Elastic Search or something similar.
+Im actually thinking of just having it put the results back onto a different beanstalk queue to be picked up by another process to do something with.
+For example, a process who's sole function is to read JSON off beanstalk and push it to Elastic Search or something similar.